gfilicetti/gke-github-deployment/github-actions/README.md

 This will create a new Service Account and give it all necessary roles.

 ### Enable Workload Identity Federation
+To setup GitHub Actions securely with our Google Cloud environment we will need to do a one time setup for Workload Identity federation through a Google Cloud service account.
+[More info here](https://github.com/google-github-actions/auth?tab=readme-ov-file#workload-identity-federation-through-a-service-account).

 Run this script: